M66B/XPrivacyLua/DEFINE.md

   "methodName": "CREATOR:createFromParcel"
 ```

-An error in the definition, like class or method not found, or a compile time or run time error in the Lua script will result in a status bar notification.
+An error in the definition, like class or method not found, or a compile time or run time error of/in the Lua script will result in a status bar notification.
+By tapping on the error notification you can navigate to the app restriction settings where you can tap on the corresponding !-icon to see the details of the error.

+To apply an updated definition an app needs to be force closed and started again.
+The simplest way to do this is to toggle the restriction off and on.

 Using the companion app you can edit built-in definitions, which will result in making a copy of the definition.
 You could for example enable usage notifications or change returned fake values.